Best Energy Tariff for Home Workers UK 2026

 Tariff Type How It Works Best For Home Worker Verdict

-Standard Variable (SVT) One unit rate, tracks cap quarterly No-commitment flexibility Rising to 26.11p/kWh in July - avoid if possible
+Standard Variable (SVT) One unit rate, tracks cap quarterly No-commitment flexibility At 26.11p/kWh since 1 July - avoid if possible

-Fixed Rate (12M) Single rate locked for 12 months Budget certainty, rising-cap periods Strong option now - lock below the July cap now
+Fixed Rate (12M) Single rate locked for 12 months Budget certainty, rising-cap periods Strong option now - lock below the current cap now

 Time-of-Use (TOU) Different rates by hour of day; cheaper off-peak Flexible shifters with EV or battery Good only if you can shift loads to evenings or overnight